LeDragoX/Win-Debloat-Tools/README.md

 </i>
 </h2>

-_These scripts will Customize, Debloat and Improve Privacy/Performance and System Responsiveness on Windows 10+._

-This has a collection of scripts to tweak the system per category, using different functions to adjust the system settings and make Windows great again!
-You can also install your favorite softwares through the GUI with just one click after being selected.

-> [!IMPORTANT]
-> _Use on a fresh Windows install to notice the differences.
-Using an admin account is recommended to avoid any compatibility issues._
+***Re-imagining Windows like a minimal OS install, already debloated with minimal impact for most functionality.***

 > [!WARNING]
-> ⚠️ **DISCLAIMER:** _You're doing this at your own risk, I am not responsible for any data loss or damage that may occur.
-It's not guaranteed that every feature removed from the system can be easily restored._
+> ⚠️ **DISCLAIMER:** *You're doing this at your own risk, I am not responsible for any data loss or damage that may occur.
+It's not guaranteed that every feature removed from the system can be easily restored.*

 ## 🚀 Download Latest Version

 Code located in the `main` branch is considered stable, the `develop` branch contains the most recent features.

+> [!IMPORTANT]
+> *Use on a fresh Windows install to notice the differences.
+Using an admin account is recommended to avoid any compatibility issues.*

 <div align="center">
   <table>